PostHog/meta/requests-for-comments/2024-02-13-web-analytics-launch.md

 - [ ] Add Web Analytics as an option in in-app onboarding - GROWTH
 - [x] Add Web Analytics path as an email onboarding option - @joethreepwood
+- [x] Add Web Analytics to G2 - @joethreepwood
+- [x] Add Web Analytics to Bookface - @joethreepwood
-- [ ] Add Web Analytics to G2, Bookface, etc - @joethreepwood
+- [x] Add Web Analytics to LinkedIn profile - @joethreepwood
 - [ ] Update PostHog README.md with information - @joethreepwood
 - [ ] Add PostHog to any relevant new G2 categories